python/devguide/documentation/translating.rst

 Then you can bootstrap your new translation by using `cookiecutter
 <https://github.com/JulienPalard/python-docs-cookiecutter>`__ or
 `bootstrapper <https://github.com/python-docs-translations/python-docs-bootstrapper>`__.
-You can also start your translation using `transifex <https://explore.transifex.com/python-doc/python-newest/>`_ following this `guide <https://python-docs-transifex-automation.readthedocs.io/commands.html>`_.
+You can also start your translation using `Transifex <https://explore.transifex.com/python-doc/python-newest/>`_ following this `guide <https://python-docs-transifex-automation.readthedocs.io/commands.html>`_.

 The important steps look like this: